 The legs on Christmas spider ornaments are easier to attach than the legs on their cousin, the Halloween spider ornament because the Christmas spider’s legs are made of “glitter” pipe cleaners, not the bulkier fuzzy chenille stems used for the Halloween spider.

-However, Christmas spider ornaments do require tying little bows on all those legs, using very thin ribbon.
-If you have stubby fingers as I do, that can be challenging!
+However, Christmas spider ornaments do require tying little bows on all those legs, using very thin ribbons.

 Ready to get started?
 Here is what you will need: